yhlleo/TriangleGAN/README.md

 ### References

-If you take use of our datasets or code, please cite our papers:
+If you take use of our datasets or code, please cite our papers (coming soon):

 ```
-@inproceedings{liu2019gesture,
-  title={Gesture-to-gesture translation in the wild via category-independent conditional maps},
-  author={Liu, Yahui and De Nadai, Marco and Zen, Gloria and Sebe, Nicu and Lepri, Bruno},
-  booktitle={Proceedings of the 27th ACM international conference on Multimedia},
-  year={2019},
-  organization={ACM}
-}

 ```

 If you have any questions, please contact me without hesitation (yahui.liu AT unitn.it).